Powerlearnproject/se-day1-assignment-Janeanny1/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague prompt tell me about climate change
-Improved prompt is a clear, specific and detailed request that helps AI models generates relevant and accurate responses.
+Improved Prompt: "Explain the key phases of the Software Development Life Cycle (SDLC) and their importance in developing high-quality software."
+Explanation: The improved prompt is more effective because it is specific, clear, and concise, guiding the AI model to provide focused and relevant information.
+This reduces ambiguity and ensures that the response aligns with the user's expectations.